ukatc/AtLAST_sensitivity_calculator/docs/source/user_guide/using_the_calculator.rst

 Basic usage
 ^^^^^^^^^^^
-After installing the package and creating the conda, follow these commands to import the calculator and required packages and run simple time and sensitivity calculations for a given set of weather, telescope and instrument parameters.
+After installing the package and creating the conda environment, follow these commands to import the calculator and required packages and run simple time and sensitivity calculations for a given set of weather, telescope and instrument parameters.